zappmonkey/reactphp-sqlite/README.md

 ### DatabaseInterface

-The `DatabaseInterface` represents a connection that is responsible for comunicating with your SQLite database wrapper, managing the connection state and sending your database queries.
+The `DatabaseInterface` represents a connection that is responsible for communicating with your SQLite database wrapper, managing the connection state and sending your database queries.

 #### exec()